kartverket/skiperator/README.md

 apiVersion: skiperator.kartverket.no/v1alpha1
 kind: Application
 metadata:
-  # *Required*: The name of the Application and the created resources
   name: teamname-frontend
-  # *Required*: The namespace the Application and the created resources will be in
   namespace: yournamespace
 spec:
-  # *Required*: A deployment will be created and this image will be run
   image: "kartverket/example"
-  # The port the deployment exposes

   port: 8080
-  # An optional priority.
-Supported values are 'low', 'medium' and 'high'.
-  # The default value is 'medium'.
-  #
-  # Most workloads should not have to specify this field.
-If you think you
-  # do, please consult with SKIP beforehand.
   priority: medium
   # An optional list of extra port to expose on a pod level basis,
   # for example so Instana or other APM tools can reach it